 “Citizens’ Vision Statement for a Healthy Toronto Waterfront,” (a Manifesto) was co-created by 80 citizens on October 30, Metro Hall.

-The vision statement serves as a guide to Councillors and the City’s processes, ultimately leading to the vote on December 16, regarding Porter’s proposal to fly jets and expand Billy Bishop Toronto City Airport.
+The vision statement serves as a guide to Councillors and the City’s processes, ultimately leading to the council vote on December 16, 2013 regarding Porter’s proposal to fly jets and expand Billy Bishop Toronto City Airport.

-It defines a collective citizens’ vision for a healthy waterfront with emphasis on preventing harm to Toronto’s Waterfront.
+The Statement’s eighty pages defines a collective citizens’ vision for a healthy waterfront with emphasis on preventing harm to Toronto’s Waterfront.

 If there is any doubt with respect to harm, Citizens for a Healthy Toronto Waterfront calls on the conscience of Councillors to vote NO to Porter’s proposal introducing jets and expanding Billy Bishop Toronto City Airport.